Lissy93/ansibles/readme.txt

 So all my fresh machines can be correctly configured, secured, backed up, and actually usable and ready to go!

+I've documented the playbooks, usage guide and some info about Ansible below...

 ================================================================================

 JOBS 👔